DanGOTO100/Draft-Workshop/README.md

 This workshop pretends to provide a better understanding on AWS Key Management Service (KMS) through a set of practical exercises.
 The workshop is aligned with the AWS KMS best practices "must-read" Whitepaper "**[AWS Key Management Service Best Practices](https://d0.awsstatic.com/whitepapers/aws-kms-best-practices.pdf)**" and the practices follow its guidelines.
+The entire workshop can be covered in two hours, depending on your previous experience with AWS.

 ---